ADLINK-IST/opensplice/docs/html/DDSTutorial/_sources/preface.txt

 About the DDS Tutorial
 **********************

-The *DDS Tutorial* is included with the OpenSplice DDS Documentation Set.
-This Guide is the starting point for anyone using, developing or running applications with OpenSplice DDS.
+The *DDS Tutorial* is included with the Vortex OpenSplice Documentation Set.
+This Guide is the starting point for anyone using, developing or running applications with Vortex OpenSplice.

 *This DDS Tutorial contains:*

 + a general introduction to the
   Data Distibution Service (DDS)

 + descriptions of how to develop applications which